 1 avoirdupois ounce=28.35 grams

 Gold in nature is not pure and will form alloys with metals such as silver, copper, palladium, platinum, rhodium, mercury, bismuth and tellurium.
 In the historical past, it was discovered gold could be purified by fire in a charcoal smelting furnace with common salt.
 Other methods for extracting gold and silver from complex ores include cupellation with lead and amalgamation with mercury.
-The Bible makes reference to gold refining in Proverbs 17:3 “The fining pot is for silver and the furnace for gold”.
+The Holy Bible makes reference to gold refining in Proverbs 17:3 “The fining pot is for silver and the furnace for gold”.
 A fining pot was a crucible used to recover silver.

 Gold has been prized since earliest times for statues, icons, coinage and jewelry.
 Intricately sculptured objects and jewelry were found in tombs in Iraq and Egypt where Jason and the Argonauts searched for the Golden Fleece.
-In Biblical times, placer miners used sheep fleece to capture gold in primitive sluices (Boyle, 1987); thus this was the prize sought by Biblical Jason.
+In Biblical times, placer miners used sheep fleece to capture gold in primitive sluices; thus this was the prize sought by Biblical Jason.

 In 2001, it was estimated that 2,870 tons of gold had been mined in the world: 80% was used in jewelry, much of which was sold to consumers in India, Europe and the US.
-In many Asian countries, such as India, Thailand and China, gold is important in religious ceremonies and for social occasions.
+In many Asian countries, such as India, Thailand and China, gold is important in religious ceremonies and social occasions.
 It is regarded throughout much of the world as the basis of financial value, particularly in developing countries.

-The Carat is what we use to measure the weight of gemstones.
-One carat equals only 0.0066 troy ounces and equals 0.2 grams.
+The Carat is what we use to measure gemstones.
+One carat equals only 0.0066 troy ounces and only 0.2 grams.
 Thus, if you had a troy ounce of gold, this would be equal to 31.1 grams or 155 metric carats (152 troy carats).
 Thus, if you have one ounce of gold worth about $1800 and you wanted to compare this to a rare pink, Argyle diamond that is worth about $1,000,000, you would get a very good idea of how valuable some gemstones are.
 This one carat rare pink would be worth about 156 times as much as an equivalent weight in gold.